tibikov/jobportal/README.md

 ## Future improvements
 ### Functional improvements
 - Implement Post/Redirect/Get flow to avoid duplicated form submissions
-- Enrich (position descriptions, tags, links) and extend datamodel (applicants and applicatoins), use real database
+- Enrich (position descriptions, tags, links) and extend datamodel (applicants and applications), use real database
 - Use (for example) Keycloak and OpenID Connect for identity management and to secure the application

 ### Development and deployment
 - Setup Jenkins for continuous development and integration
 - Setup Sonar for static code analysis
-- Setup and use docker images and cloud deployment of new releases
+- Setup and use docker images and cloud deployment of new builds/releases

 ### Maintenance and Operation
 - Improved monitoring with opentelemetry and Datadog